MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/symbols-windows-update.md

 1. Copy all the WindowsUpdate ETL files from ```C:\Windows\logs\WindowsUpdate\``` to your online machine.

-2. On the online machine, open a PowerShell prompt and run “Get-WindowsUpdateLog”.
+2. On the online machine, open a PowerShell prompt and run the “Get-WindowsUpdateLog” PowerShell command.
 This will download the symbols needed for log analysis.
+For more information, see [Get-WindowsUpdateLog](https://docs.microsoft.com/powershell/module/windowsupdate/get-windowsupdatelog?view=win10-ps).

 ## <span id="offline"></span><span id="OFFLINE"></span>Copy the symbols to the offline machine

 1. On the online machine, open a PowerShell prompt and run “Get-WindowsUpdateLog”.
 This will cache the symbols needed for log analysis.

-2. Copy all the files in %temp%\WindowsUpdateLog\SymCache from the online machine to %temp%\WindowsUpdateLog\SymCache on the offline machine.
+2. Copy all the files in %temp%\WindowsUpdateLog\SymCache from the online machine to ```%temp%\WindowsUpdateLog\SymCache``` on the offline machine.

-3. On the offline machine, open a PowerShell prompt and run “Get-WindowsUpdateLog” to analyze the logs
+3. On the offline machine, open a PowerShell prompt and run “Get-WindowsUpdateLog” to analyze the logs.

 ## <span id="symchk"></span><span id="SYMCHK"></span>Create a SymChk manifest file